JuliaComputing/Multibody.jl/docs/src/examples/pendulum.md

 ```@example pendulum
 ssys = structural_simplify(IRSystem(model))
 ```
 This results in a simplified model with the minimum required variables and equations to be able to simulate the system efficiently.
 This step rewrites all `connect` statements into the appropriate equations, and removes any redundant variables and equations.
+To simulate the pendulum, we require two state variables, one for angle and one for angular velocity, we can see above that these state variables have indeed been chosen.

 We are now ready to create an `ODEProblem` and simulate it.
 We use the `Rodas4` solver from OrdinaryDiffEq.jl, and pass a dictionary for the initial conditions.
 We specify only initial condition for some variables, for those variables where no initial condition is specified, the default initial condition defined the model will be used.
 ```@example pendulum
 D = Differential(t)
-defs = Dict(D(joint.phi) => 0, D(D(joint.phi)) => 0)
+defs = Dict(D(joint.phi) => 0, D(D(joint.phi)) => 0) # We may specify the initial condition here
 prob = ODEProblem(ssys, defs, (0, 3.35))

 sol = solve(prob, Rodas4())